 - If you have some extra cash, should you pay off debts or invest?
 Which debts should be paid off first?

-- Contribute to a qualified retirement account, if available (for example in 401(k) or 403(b)).
+- If available, contribute to a qualified retirement account, (for example in 401(k) or 403(b)).
 Take advantage of any retirement plan match, in which your employer matches some of your contributions.
 Your own contributions help to reduce your tax bill each year, while matched funds from your employer are effectively free money.
 Set your account up to get the maximum available employer match.
 Ensure contributions go into investment funds with low fees and high diversification

 - Fund a Roth Individual Retirement Account (IRA), if eligible, and understand the differences between Traditional and Roth IRAs

 - Understand and embrace a passive investment strategy across all your investment accounts: Diversify investments across asset classes and minimize fees.
 Seemingly small annual fees on your investments, on the order of 1%, can cost you 15 to 20% of your nest egg after 30 years.
 2% annual fees can cost you a third or more of your nest egg! (see time value of money section and the subsequent imperative to Reduce Fees)

 - Recognize and resist the very human inclination to impulsively make investing decisions irrationally.
 More broadly, be aware of common decision making biases.
 Don't succumb to overconfidence or blindly copy others' actions due to FOMO

 - Consider moonlighting and direct excess cash to your rainy-day fund, Roth IRA, paying back debt, or investing